tableau/mobile-app-bootstrap-cordova/README.md

 4. No error handling for a user with valid credentials but incorrect permissions for viewing the vizzes.
 5. Device rotation does not work.
 This is unfortunately a Cordova bug but can be fixed by updating the `.plist` settings in Xcode to allow rotation.
 6. The app does not support offline content.
+7. Code Signing Error with iOS 11: Double click to open `platforms/ios/TableauSampleApp.xcodeproj`.
+This will open Xcode.
+In the general tab, make sure signing is set to 'Automatically manage signing' and select a provisioning profile.

 ## Support